 I haven’t had the opportunity to perform a waterproof test on the Catalyst Waterproof iPhone 6 case because it is installed on my wife’s iPhone.
 She uses it all the time and brings it to work with her.
 I will update this post and share the results of the waterproof test once I’m done with it.

 Overall, the Catalyst Waterproof iPhone 6 case is a very durable and heavy-duty case.
-I know it’s a bit pricey but a device like the iPhone is an expensive investment which deserves maximum protection.
-This case will protect it from bumps, accidental drops and will keep it waterproof, dustproof and snowproof so you have peace of mind knowing that your device is well protected.
+I know it’s a bit pricey but a device like the iPhone is an expensive investment that deserves maximum protection.
+This case will protect it from bumps, accidental drops and will keep it waterproof, dustproof, and snowproof so you have peace of mind knowing that your device is well protected.

 The Catalyst Waterproof iPhone 6 case I used for this review is available from their official website for $69.99.
 Catalyst also offers waterproof cases for other iPhone models – 4/4S, 5/5S, 6 Plus, 6S, 6S Plus, iPhone SE, iPad Mini 4, iPad Pro 9.7″, iPad Pro 12.9″ as well as the Apple Watch.

-Anyone here own or have tried a Catalyst Waterproof iPhone 6 case or any Catalyst case?
+Anyone here owns or have tried a Catalyst Waterproof iPhone 6 case or any Catalyst case?
 What are the things you like/dislike about it?
 Please share your thoughts by leaving a comment below.

 DISCLAIMER: The product used in this review was provided by Catalyst but all opinions expressed in this review are 100% mine.